-Fixed assets: Furniture, fixtures, computer equipment, software, and leasehold improvements are stated at cost.
+Equipment and leasehold improvements: Furniture, fixtures, computer equipment, software, and leasehold improvements are stated at cost.
 Contributions of long-lived assets are recorded at the estimated fair market value at the date of receipt and are recorded as unrestricted support unless the use of such contributed assets is restricted by a donor-imposed restriction.
-If donors contribute long-lived assets with stipulations as to how long the asset must be used or with any other restrictions, such contributions are reported as temporarily restricted support.
+If donors contribute long-lived assets with stipulations as to how long the asset must be used or with any other restrictions, such contributions are reported as support with donor restrictions.
 Certain computer equipment is leased under capital leases for three to five years, which requires Easterseals to pay all maintenance costs.
 Expenditures for maintenance and repairs are expensed as incurred and expenditures for major renovations are capitalized.

 Easterseals regularly evaluates whether circumstances have occurred that would indicate the remaining estimated useful life of long-lived assets may warrant revision or that the remaining balance of such assets may not be recoverable.
 When factors indicate that such assets should be evaluated for possible impairment, Easterseals uses an estimate of the undiscounted cash flows over the remaining life of the assets in measuring whether the assets are recoverable.
-In the opinion of management, no impairment adjustments were required at December 31, 2019 or 2018.
+In the opinion of management, no impairment adjustments were required at December 31, 2020 or 2019.